Their Last Season

 "I have a dozen white and pink bangles in my locker.
 But now I don't have her to give them to."

-Hamza said as a sob left his mouth.
+Hamza said, looking at the bangles as a sob escaped his lips.

-Then Hamza stood up and gave her his hand.
+Then Hamza stood up and held out his hand to her.

 She took it.